-1. Introduction
+1. INTRODUCTION

-Consider the problem of estimating the positions of a set of targets in a multidimensional Euclidean space from distances reported by a number of observers when the observers do not know their own positions in the space.
-Each observer reports the distance from the observer to each target plus a random error.
-This statistical problem is the basic model for the various forms of what is called multidimensional unfolding in the psychometric literature.
-Multidimensional unfolding methodologies are based on a geometric preference model that assumes that an individual will choose the object in a multidimensional choice set that is closest to that person's ideal point in the space (Borg and Groenen, 1997, Ch.
-14).
-The unfolding methods require that different individuals similarly perceive the objects in the choice set but they differ in their ideal points.
-Metric multidimensional unfolding is a statistical estimation problem where the data structure is a set of measures that are monotonic functions of Euclidean distances between a number of observers located at positions \mathbf{x}i and targets at locations π_m .
-The first approach to locating the targets and the observers when the reported distances are error free is given by Schonemann (1970).
-A survey of the mathematics behind Schonemann's method is given by Sibson (1978).
+The various multidimensional unfolding techniques that have been mainly developed by measurement psychologists originated in the work by Coombs (1964).
+Unfolding theory uses a geometric model for preferences and choice that posits that an individual will choice the alternative in the a multidimensional choice set that is closest to that person's ideal point in the space (De Leeuw, 2005).
+If the distance metric is either Euclidean distance or squared Euclidean distance then the unfolding theory is identical to the model of political choice introduced by Davis and Hinich (1966) in their theory of political competition.
+Metric multidimensional unfolding is a statistical estimation problem where the data structure is a set of measures that are monotonic functions of Euclidean distances between a number of observers located at positions $\mathbf{x}i$ and targets at locations $\boldsymbol{\pi}m$ .
+The first approach to locating the targets and the observers is given by Schonemann (1970).

-Multidimensional unfolding is related to multidimensional scaling methods but the scaling methods developed from the approach originated by Torgerson (1952, 1958) is based on distances between the targets as reported by the observers rather than the distances to the targets.
-Multidimensional scaling and unfolding has been applied in marketing, anthropology, psychology, and sociology (Weller and Romney, 1990), political science (Poole, 2000; Poole and Rosenthal, 1984, 1991, 1997), and in engineering signal processing (Cahoon and Hinich, 1976).
+Metric multidimensional unfolding is related to metric multidimensional scaling methods but the scaling methods developed from the approach originated by Torgerson (1952, 1958) is based on measures of distance between the targets as reported by the observers rather than the distances to the targets.
+Multidimensional scaling and unfolding has been applied in marketing, anthropology, psychology, and sociology (Weller and Romney, 1990), political science (Poole and Rosenthal, 1984, 1991, 1997) and Poole (2000), and in engineering signal processing (Cahoon and Hinich, 1976).